nickchops/IwGameController/README.md

   https://github.com/nickchops/MarmaladeQuickRebuildScripts Copy those to the root *quick* folder in the SDK.

-### Setup
+### Add the module and extensions to your Marmalade search path

-You can either add IwGameController ("the module") and the extensions to default paths or keep them in your github project folder and add that to your Marmalade search paths.
+You can either add IwGameController ("the module") and the extensions above to default paths or keep them in your github project folder and add that to your Marmalade search paths.
 The later is recommended so that you don't have to do this every time you install a new Marmalade version and can get Github updates easier.

-To copy modules to default paths, put IwGameController in marmalade-root/modules and the extensions in marmalade-root/extensions.

 To add your github root to global search, put the following in marmalade-root/s3e/s3e-default.mkf:

         options { module_paths="path/to/my/github/projects/root" }

-## Adding the module to your C++ or Quick project

-Add the following to your app project's MKB file:

-        subprojects
-        {
-            IwGameController
-        }

-        deployments
-        {
-            android-custom-activity='com.s3eAndroidController.s3eAndroidController'
-        }

-#### Custom activity requirement on Android

-Note that we hace to set a custom main activity above.
-This is needed in order to catch key and axis events.
+Alternatively, to copy modules to default paths, put IwGameController in marmalade-root/modules and the extensions in marmalade-root/extensions.

 Additional setup for Quick only
 -------------------------------

-For Quick, you need to make a few changes to quick config files and then rebuild the Quick binaries.
-Paths here refer to marmalade-root/quick.
+For Quick, you need to make changes to two quick config files and then rebuild the Quick binaries.
+Paths here refer to < marmalade-root >/quick.

 1. Edit quick/quickuser_tolua.pkg and add this new line: